bahodge/candlekeep-mysteries/adventures/soul_worth_breaking/Session 3.md

 We travel towards the west and find [[Lucian Veilcross]]'s castle.
 We get to the gates and try to convince the guards to let us into the house.
 We convince the chamberlain that we are there to do a fitting for [[Lucian Veilcross]] for the ball.

 We cast a bunch of spells and convince the chamberlain to give us a tour of the entire house.
+We loot the keys off of the Chamberlain.
+We end up killing the Chamberlain and burning his body.
+The body emits black smoke.